Aadhitya-12007/Dual-Metric-Trojan-Detection-AES256/Testbenches/Readme.md

 # AES-256 Hardware Trojan Simulation & Testbench Suite

-Simulation testbenches, verification environments, and stimulus vectors used for vector-based power and switching activity analysis of golden and Trojan-infected AES-256 cores[cite: 2].
+Simulation testbenches, verification environments, and stimulus vectors used for vector-based power and switching activity analysis of golden and Trojan-infected AES-256 cores.

 ## Overview